goharbor/website/docs/administration/metrics/_index.md

 `registry_http_request_size_bytes` | The HTTP request sizes in bytes. | handler, le | histogram
 {{< /table >}}

-## Scrapping Metrics with Prometheus
+## Scraping Metrics with Prometheus

 To begin accessing your Harbor instance's metrics with Prometheus,
 1. Enable exposing metrics in your `harbor.yml` [configuration file](../../install-config/configure-yml-file.md) and set the port and path for metrics to be exposed on.
 Also see more about [reconfiguring your Harbor instance](../../install-config/reconfigure-manage-lifecycle/).